Scary Thoughts In Motherhood: “I Can’t Stop Imagining The Worst Case Scenario!”

 • “I want my child to experience the outdoors but are the rivers/ledges/ocean too much of a risk?”

-Why are they so common in early motherhood?
+Why are intrusive thoughts so common in early parenthood?

 Although our thoughts might significantly impact our day, they can be a window into what’s going on on a deeper level.
 Intrusive thoughts aren’t pleasant to experience, sure.
 But they do have an explanation.